Salman Mansoorpuri

-Muhammad Salman Mansoorpuri (Urdu: محمد سلمان منصورپوری; born 11 February 1967) is an Indian Islamic scholar, jurist, and writer affiliated with the Deobandi school of thought.
+Muhammad Salman Mansoorpuri (born 11 February 1967) is an Indian Islamic scholar, jurist, and writer affiliated with the Deobandi school of thought.
 He currently serves as a teacher at Darul Uloom Deoband and has been associated with Jamia Qasmia Madrasa Shahi, Moradabad, where he previously served as deputy mufti.
 He is the editor of the Urdu monthly Nida-e-Shahi and has authored several books on Islamic law, ethics, history, and social reform.
 In 2021, he was appointed as Na'ib Amir al-Hind (Deputy Amir of India) under the Imarat-e-Shariah Hind system.

 Early life and education

 Muhammad Salman Mansoorpuri was born on 11 February 1967 in Deoband.
 His ancestral home is Mansoorpur, a locality in Muzaffarnagar district, Uttar Pradesh, India.
 He is the eldest son of Muhammad Usman Mansoorpuri, former deputy vice-chancellor of Darul Uloom Deoband and president of Jamiat Ulama-e-Hind (M).
 He is also the maternal grandson of Hussain Ahmad Madani.

 He began his formal education at Jamia Qasmiya, Gaya, Bihar, where his father was posted as a teacher.
 In 1970 (1390 AH), he moved to Amroha and continued his studies there until 1981 (1401 AH).
 During this period, he completed the memorization of the Qur'an and studied foundational Arabic texts under his father's supervision, while formally enrolled at Jamia Islamia, Jama Masjid, Amroha, up to the fourth year.

 In late 1982 (1402 AH), he joined the spiritual and academic environment of Darul Uloom Deoband for higher Islamic studies, entering directly into the fourth year of the Dars-e-Nizami curriculum.
 He graduated in 1987 (1407 AH) with distinction in Dawrah Hadith (the final year of hadith studies).
 He then pursued specialization in Islamic jurisprudence (Takhassus fi al-Fiqh) in 1988, followed by Ifta training in 1989 and pedagogical training (Tadrib fi al-Tadris) in 1990.
 He also performed Hajj in 1988 (1408 AH) during this period of study.

 Mansoorpuri studied Sahih al-Bukhari with Naseer Ahmad Khan (Part I) and Abdul Haq Azmi (Part II); Jami' al-Tirmidhi with Saeed Ahmad Palanpuri (Part I) and Arshad Madani (Part II); Sharh Ma'ani al-Athar also with Palanpuri; Sahih Muslim and Muwatta Imam Muhammad with Nematullah Azmi; Muslim (Part II) with Qamaruddin Ahmad Gorakhpuri; Sunan Abi Dawud and Muwatta Imam Malik with Muhammad Husain Bihari; Sunan ibn Majah with Riyasat Ali Zafar Bijnori; Sunan an-Nasa'i with Zubair Ahmad Deobandi and Mahmood Hasan Gangohi; and Shama'il al-Muhammadiyya with Abdul Khaliq Madrasi.